 The Eastern Coachella Valley Community has a high cumulative exposure burden, a significant number of sensitive receptors, and includes census tracts that have been designated as disadvantaged communities.
 The residents of Eastern Coachella Valley have been actively engaging with SCAQMD and CARB as well as other agencies to improve air quality within the community.
 The community has been recommended by community-based organizations such as Leadership Counsel for Justice and Accountability, Comité Cívico del Valle and La Union Hace La Fuerza.
 SCAQMD has also nominated the Eastern Coachella Valley Community for development of a community air monitoring plan and community emissions reduction program.
-On September 6, 2019, the SCAQMD Board approved the Eastern Coachella Valley Community to be nominated to the CARB Governing Board as one of the 2019 community for development of community air monitoring and development of a community for deployment of community air monitoring and development of a community emissions reduction program.
+On September 6, 2019, the SCAQMD Board approved the Eastern Coachella Valley Community to be nominated to the CARB Governing Board as one of the 2019 communities.
+CARB staff recommends the Eastern Coachella Valley Community for deployment of community air monitoring and development of a community emissions reduction program.